amit0523/avoid-cplusplus-in-networking-software-and-use-c-language/README.md

 i = 10, j = 20

-So, you see that the values of the private member variables ('i' and 'j') were changed directly using pointers.
+So, you see that the values of the private member variables ('i' and 'j') were changed directly by using pointers.
+So, the 'private' keyword actually didn't serve its purpose.
 So, C++ is not a secure language.
 Although, C is also not a secure language but there is no point in picking C++ over C from the security point of view.

 ```